Robertcsollei/heap-under-blockade/readme.md

 # MERN template project

+## disclaimer
+This is a school project based on a template provided in the assignment.

 ## Introduction
 This project is a template for building full-stack JavaScript applications running on node.js.
 The technology stack is as follows:
 - **React** for the front-end, bootstrapped with "Create React App".